Steps to Improve Kidney Health

 2. Exercise and Fitness

-Regular physical activity can help alleviate symptoms of chronic kidney disease by lowering blood pressure and improving heart health, both of which are crucial for preventing kidney damage.
-You don’t need to run marathons to reap the benefits of exercise—activities such as walking, running, cycling, and dancing all support kidney health.
-However, excessive exercise without proper preparation can harm the kidneys.
+Regular physical activity helps alleviate symptoms of chronic kidney disease by lowering blood pressure and improving cardiovascular health, both of which are critical factors in preventing kidney damage [6].
+You don’t need to run marathons; activities such as walking, running, cycling, and dancing all support kidney health.
+However, it is important to stay properly hydrated during exercise, especially in hot weather, as severe dehydration from over-exertion can acutely strain the kidneys.

 3. Blood Sugar Control